BiologicalRecordsCentre/recorder-feedback-content/README.md

 ### Computational requirements

 What computations do you need to do in order to produce the feedback items.
 For example do you need to calculate metrics (e.g. averages) from the background data to compare the user data to?
 Develop these computations and write scripts in the `R/computations` folder.

-### Design email template
+### Design content and format email template

 Produce your R markdown and save it in the `templates` folder.
 Use `example.Rmd` for inspiration.
+Adapt the `basic_template.html` in templates_html folder in case you want to ajust the look and feel of the emails.

 ### Test it out

 Generate some emails using simulated or real data.

 ## Getting started